-Section 3.3 How can you find out if a specific drug is on the Drug List?
+Section 3.3 How can you find out if a specific drug is on the "Drug List?"

-You have three ways to find out:
+You have four ways to find out:

-- 1. Check the most recent Drug List we sent you in the mail. - 2.
-Visit the plan's website (www.GeisingerGold.com).
-The Drug List on the website is always the most current. - 3.
-Call Pharmacy Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+- 1. Check the most recent "Drug List" we provided electronically. - 2.
+Visit the plan's website (www.geisingergold.com).
+The "Drug List" on the website is always the most current. - 3.
+Call Pharmacy Member Services to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list.